Memphis Grizzlies: 2010–2017: Marc Gasol, Zach Randolph, Mike Conley and Tony Allen era

 At the end of the season, Memphis finished with their best franchise record of 56–26, second in the division and as the fifth seed in the playoffs.
 Also, Marc Gasol was named NBA Defensive Player of the Year.
 In the opening round, Memphis defeated the Los Angeles Clippers in six games after trailing in the series 0–2.
 This avenged their defeat from the previous year at the hands of the Clippers.
 Memphis then went on to the Western Conference Finals for the first time in franchise history when they defeated the Oklahoma City Thunder 4–1 in their semi-finals series.
 This was a rematch of their meeting in the 2011 playoffs, which the Thunder won in seven games.
 However, the Grizzlies' season ended in the Conference Finals as they were swept by the eventual conference champions, San Antonio Spurs in yet another rematch/reversal from the 2011 playoffs.

 The Grizzlies struggled to begin the 2013–14 season, starting out at 14–18 with Marc Gasol out, and entered the All-Star break with a win–loss record of 29–23.
 They went 21–9 after, finishing in third place in the Southwest division and in seventh place in the Western Conference with a win–loss record of 50–32, including a 14-game winning streak at FedExForum.
 They faced the Oklahoma City Thunder in the playoffs and had a record four straight overtimes from games 2–5, going 3–1 in the overtimes.
 The Grizzlies fell 4–3, despite an effort by Gasol in Game 7 without Randolph after he was suspended for punching Thunder center Steven Adams in Game 6.

 On October 29, 2014, the Grizzlies defeated the Minnesota Timberwolves 105–101 for the franchise's first victory in a season opener since 2000, the year before the team moved to Memphis.

 In the 2014–15 season, the Grizzlies made the NBA playoffs as the fifth seed in the Western Conference.
 In the first round, the Grizzlies defeated the Portland Trail Blazers in five games.
-Games 4 and 5 were played without Mike Conley, who in Game 3 suffered multiple facial fractures in a collision with Blazers guard CJ McCollum.
+Games 4 and 5 were played without Mike Conley Jr., who in Game 3 suffered multiple facial fractures in a collision with Blazers guard CJ McCollum.
 In the second round, they found themselves facing off against the top-seeded Golden State Warriors and MVP Stephen Curry.
 The Warriors took Game 1, and Conley returned in Game 2 to lead the Grizzlies to a 108–95 victory.
 Memphis took a 2–1 series lead before Golden State ultimately dispatched the Grizzlies in six games.

 On April 1, 2016, the Grizzlies signed their 28th player for the season, an NBA record.
-On July 6, 2017, the team's management announced that Randolph's number 50 jersey would be retired in the future after he became a free agent, and eventually signed with the Sacramento Kings Tony Allen also left and signed with the New Orleans Pelicans, closing the door on the "Grit and Grind" era.
+On July 6, 2017, the team's management announced that Randolph's number 50 jersey would be retired in the future after he became a free agent, and eventually signed with the Sacramento Kings.
+Tony Allen also left and signed with the New Orleans Pelicans, closing the door on the "Grit and Grind" era.